Skip to content

 Printing

-Each book has 128 pages.
-No financial commitment necessary to participate in this acclaimed series (“Images of America”).
-The books normally retail for $19.99, contain about 200 photos with accompanying captions, time, and photo credits.
+Each book is typically 128 pages long.
+Participation in this acclaimed series (“Images of America”) requires no financial commitment.
+The books normally retail for $23.99 and contain about 200 photos with accompanying captions, time, and photo credits.

 “Arcadia Publishing does have an open offer to reprint any of these titles at anytime, IF the author or a retailer places an order of 300 or more on a NON RETURNABLE basis.
 Any of these titles will go to reprint.
 The minimum reprint required of Arcadia from the printer is 600.
 After your guaranteed order of 300 the balance of 300 will be available to you for re-orders as well as other retailers at standard published trade terms.
 The title would be reprinted at the CURRENT reprint price and in many cases be available for distribution within 6-8 weeks.
 Arcadia Publishing would require a $1500 deposit which is NON REFUNDABLE at the time the request for reprinting is made.
 Then the remaining balance would be due once the books arrive in the warehouse but before they are shipped out to your location.
 Current reprint costs are $ 19.99 retail.
 With an order of 300 you would receive a 48% discount, an order of 400+ a 52% discount PLUS UPS shipping ($88.00/$100.00 respectfully) ie: 300 x $19.99 = $5997 – 48% = $3118.44+$88 s/h = $3206.44.”